CP1404/Practicals/prac_06/README.md

 ### Playing the Guitars (not really)

+File: `guitars.py`

 Got your class working (tested) now?
 Great!
-Write a program that uses it in a file called **guitars.py**
+Write a program that uses it.

-The program should use a list to store all of the user's guitars (keep inputting until they enter a blank name), then print their details.
+The program should use a list to store all the user's guitars (keep inputting until they enter a blank name), then print their details.

 ***Read the full question*** including the notes *before* starting.